 As a founding partner and endorser of #GivingTuesday, CECP is excited about the continued growth and impact of this global movement.
 CECP’s vision for #GivingTuesday is for corporations to join as partners in even larger numbers to share the important investments they are making in communities all over the world, each day of the year.

-Partners, nonprofits, communities, brands, and individuals are coming together to create a wave of generosity on November 30, 2021, #GivingTuesday.
+Partners, nonprofits, communities, brands, and individuals are coming together to create a wave of generosity, this year, on November 28, 2023, #GivingTuesday.
 On an engagement level, GivingTuesday offers several tools to help rally teams, customers, and users:

 If you have questions or want to learn more, reach out to firstname.lastname@example.org.